UBC-MDS/DSCI-532_2025_1_cookie-dash/reports/m1_proposal.md

 Authors: Mu (Henry) Ha, Javier Martinez, Stephanie Ta, and Zuer (Rebecca) Zhong

 ## Motivation and Purpose
+**Our Role:**
+Data science team on a mission to spread cookie joy, one delicious recipe at a time!
+We mix data and dough with equal passion, trying to provide the best cookie recipes for each situation, because life's too short for bad cookies.
+**Target Audience:**
+Home bakers, culinary enthusiasts, and food bloggers.
+**Problem Statement:**
+With the growing popularity of homemade and artisanal cookies, many bakers struggle to find the right recipes based on ingredients available, ratings, and overall performance.
+The lack of a clear and interactive tool to explore recipes by ingredient, rating, and recipe count makes it difficult to efficiently select the best recipe for their needs.
+**Purpose and Relevance:**
+Our dashboard aims to bridge this gap by providing an intuitive interface for exploring cookie recipes.
+Users will be able to filter recipes based on ingredient types, ratings, and quantities, helping them identify the best-performing recipes quickly.
+This interactive tool will allow bakers to make informed decisions based on available ingredients and quality ratings, ultimately improving their baking experience.

+**Dashboard Assistance:**
+The dashboard will include visualizations for ingredient distribution, recipe ratings, and the number of recipes per ingredient.
+Users can apply various filters, such as distinguishing between basic and special ingredients, or selecting specific ingredients.
+Additionally, a dynamic rating distribution chart will assist in evaluating the quality of the selected recipes, ensuring that users can easily find recipes that align with their preferences and constraints.

+Because let's face it, cookies are serious business, and someone has to crunch the numbers while others crunch the cookies!

 ## Description of the Data